English-language editions of The Hobbit: The first edition

-A series of changes to the book suggest Houghton Mifflin printed the first edition several times.
+A series of changes to the book suggest that Houghton Mifflin printed the first edition several times.
 The earliest copies show the same bowing hobbit emblem on the title page as is visible on the cover, but in outline.
 The first printing appeared on March 1, 1938.
 This earliest printing also has no half-title page.
 At some point the publisher replaced the emblem on the title page with a seated flautist.
 The first two printings mistakenly identify Chapter VII as Chapter VI on page 118, a defect corrected in the third.
 The binding's cloth changes slightly in color and texture in step with other changes.
 The first printing's table of illustrations lists Thrór's map as the front endpaper, in accordance with the text (page 30) but contradicting the actual order.
 The later printings of the first edition list the Wilderland map as the front endpaper, in accordance with the actual order but contradicting the text.

 (Regarding the bowing Hobbit emblem, some say the boots the hobbit wears conflicted with the text's description of a bare-footed hobbit, prompting the publisher to replace it.
 Yet the device comes directly from Tolkien's picture of Bilbo bowing to Smaug on his horde of treasure.
 Tolkien defended the boots to an astute reader by explaining that Bilbo had acquired them along the way.)

 Hammond & Anderson refer to these variations as "states" within the "first printing", and recorded only two: one with the bowing hobbit on the title page, and one with the seated flautist.
 Houghton Mifflin's practice was to place the publication year at the foot of the title page for the first printings of its first editions.
 All first edition Hobbit copies, of all variations, with or without the bowing hobbit of the first printing, show "1938" as the date on the title page, perhaps discouraging bibliographers from ascribing different printings to them.

 Other library bindings have been reported.
-A red library binding with yellow title and a simple geometric design in black, and including free-leaf maps, has been seen with the stamp "New Method Book Bindery", a company well known in the trade at the time (later becoming "Bound to Stay Bound Books Inc.").
+A red library binding with yellow title and a simple geometric design in black, and including free-leaf maps, has been seen with the stamp "New Method Book Bindery", a company well known in the trade at the time (later becoming "Bound to Stay Bound Books Inc".)

 All printings of the first edition measure 15.0 x 21.0 cm.
 They contain 310 numbered pages.